crownstone/crownstone-labs/01-matter.md

 {% include snippets/two-cols-text-img-begin background="blue"%}

-# Homey project
+# Homey Pro

-Crownstone collaborated with Athom B.V to help solve firmware challenges during the development of the newly released [Homey Pro](https://homey.app/en-us/).
-Our team of embedded development experts contributed to speeding the firmware development for this smart home hub.
+Crownstone collaborated with Athom on the new [Homey Pro](https://homey.app/en-us/).
+The details of this collaboration cannot be disclosed, but our team of embedded development engineers had a large impact on the firmware development of this very popular smart home hub.

 {% include snippets/two-cols-text-img-end background="blue" img='/images/matter/case-homey.png' img-alt='firmware homey'%}